 UWOs take advantage of the reverse liability principle in combating money laundering.
 Orders are made ineffective if the accused provides sufficient explanation regarding the source of wealth.
 However, the defendant wins the argument if no contrary description or evidence is presented.
 However, the information obtained in connection with UWO cannot be used in criminal jurisdiction.

 There is ample evidence that the UK has become a viable port for corruption and money laundering activities.
 The limitation of UK law enforcement to seize corrupt property makes things more difficult.
 It is almost impossible to sanction a suspected fortune without a legal conviction.

 At this point, UWO was a reaction to the UK government against unexplained wealth, money laundering, and bribery.
 To detect money laundering, one must first explain the source of wealth.
 A wealth of unknown origin is illegal.

 The National Crime Agency is the central institution benefiting from UWO practices.
-However, UWOs can be used by the Serious Fraud Authority (SFO), HM Revenue and Customs Administration (HMRC), and the Financial Conduct Authority (FCA).
+However, UWOs can be used by the Serious Fraud Office (SFO), HM Revenue and Customs Administration (HMRC), and the Financial Conduct Authority (FCA).
 If one of these investigating authorities comes across property worth more than 50,000 £, they can demand a UWO request to the Supreme Court.